Diplex-master/zijacoin/doc/README.md

-ZIJA Core
+DLX Core
 =====================

 Setup
 ---------------------
-[ZIJA Core](http://zija.icu/wallet) is the original ZIJA client and it builds the backbone of the network.
-However, it downloads and stores the entire history of ZIJA transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[DLX Core](http://diplex.network/wallet) is the original DLX client and it builds the backbone of the network.
+However, it downloads and stores the entire history of DLX transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run ZIJA on your native platform.
+The following are some helpful notes on how to run DLX on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/zija-qt (GUI, 32-bit) or bin/32/zijad (headless, 32-bit)
+- bin/32/diplexcoin-qt (GUI, 32-bit) or bin/32/diplexcoind (headless, 32-bit)
-- bin/64/zija-qt (GUI, 64-bit) or bin/64/zijad (headless, 64-bit)
+- bin/64/diplexcoin-qt (GUI, 64-bit) or bin/64/diplexcoind (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run zija-qt.exe.
+Unpack the files into a directory, and then run diplexcoin-qt.exe.

 ### OSX

-Drag ZIJA-Qt to your applications folder, and then run ZIJA-Qt.
+Drag DLX-Qt to your applications folder, and then run DLX-Qt.

 ### Need Help?

-* See the documentation at the [ZIJA Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [DLX Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [ZIJA Forum](http://forum.zija.icu/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [DLX Forum](http://forum.diplex.network/).
-* Join our Discord server [Discord Server](https://discord.zija.icu)
+* Join our Discord server [Discord Server](https://discord.diplex.network)
-* Join one of our Slack groups [ZIJA Slack Groups](https://zija.icu/slack-logins/) (Main community is replaced by Discord).
+* Join one of our Slack groups [DLX Slack Groups](https://diplex.network/slack-logins/) (Main community is replaced by Discord).

 Building
 ---------------------
-The following are developer notes on how to build ZIJA on your native platform.
+The following are developer notes on how to build DLX on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)